Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Destruction of Drones Violating FAA Guidelines

-Would allow law enforcement or property owners to destroy or disable drones flying in violation of FAA regulations, with liability protections.
+Would allow law enforcement to destroy or disable drones that are operating in violation of Federal Aviation Administration guidelines or restrictions.

 Last action: May 12, 2026